RNCTX/ngobox/README.md

 <a href="https://youtu.be/X5PuwbIEnUs" target="_blank">Here's</a> an example, build a UPC scanning API in an hour to keep inventory with.
 Or,
 <a href="https://youtu.be/CVVR8fgV_IA" target="_blank">here's</a> a social media-scraping example.

 Humanitarian work isn't like other software work.
-Usually you have a budget, design meetings, collaborative development over a period of time, etc. When you're building something for a non-profit org during a hurricane's aftermath, you have an hour on average to do the most with whatever tools are available for zero money.
+Usually you have a budget, design meetings, collaborative development over a period of time, etc. When you're building something for a non-profit org during a hurricane's aftermath, you have an hour on average to build things, with whatever tools are available for zero money.

-Sadly that answer is all to often "make another spreadsheet."
+Sadly the answer to this conundrum is all to often "make another spreadsheet."

 But that's not a good answer.
-People didn't sign up to type things in spreadsheets, they signed up to help people.
+People don't sign up to type things in spreadsheets, they volunteer to help people.
 Data gets lost, or poorly entered, and at the end of the week you know you did a lot of work but can't really prove any of it.
 Humanitarian orgs need better systems for these things, and there are open source options out there, it's just a matter of putting all those tools together, so that's what I'm working on.

 The natural progression of this set of tools for gathering data is how to present that data, so next up I'm going to work with integrating Vuejs projects into the mix, so that people can (hopefully) output spiffy Electron and phone apps to consume the data/APIs they are able to create with Node-RED, also in a "low-code" way that a competent sysadmin volunteering for your org can stitch together in an hour or two.

 # Can you help me do XYZ not covered here?

 Sure, <a href="mailto:admin@robertnclayton.net">email me</a> if you want to talk about custom work, cloud service infrastructure help, etc. I've been looking after Unix/Linux servers for about 20 years now, and am happy to do one-off projects on a per-day basis.

 Cloud infrastructure services are great, usually, but *software* services are not great, usually.
 You can probably save some money by learning to be a little more critical in evaluating the software you pay for...